 Admittingly, tunneling was not a major concern from a cost perspective during Phase 1.
 That being said, I still believe that it could have been done differently.
 This is because, while the MTA did use a tunnel boring machine for the project, they used one wide enough for only one track, meaning that, after its first run between 96th Street and 63rd Street, they had to disassemble it and then reassemble it at 96th Street for its second run, adding to the total duration of the project.
 To quicken the tunneling process, then, the MTA could just as easily use a TBM that can build a two-track tunnel in only one run, which, while more expensive up front due to the increased cost of a larger TBM, would quicken the tunneling process while also indirectly making other aspects of the subway cheaper (smaller track crossover caverns, for instance).
 As hinted at in the last section, a consequence of using this type of TBM would be the use of side platforms at new stations, with exceptions at stations that act as terminals like 125th Street or Hanover Square.

 This, then, is how the MTA can make the Second Avenue Subway less of a money sink.
 But, like the subway itself, while this piece took a ridiculous amount of time to write, there is still more to talk about.
-So, coming up in Part 2, I will look at how the layouts of future Second Avenue Subway station can be improved, and where the line could go after Phase 4, assuming that it’s built out that far before the end of time.
+So, coming up in Part 2, I will look at how these techniques can be used in the Second Avenue Subway’s next phases, and where the line could go after Phase 4, assuming that it’s built out that far before the end of time.